Callum Paterson: Sheffield Wednesday

 On 30 September 2020, he joined EFL Championship club Sheffield Wednesday for an undisclosed fee.
 He made his club debut the following weekend against Queens Park Rangers and scored his first goal for the club against Brentford on 21 October 2020.
 He would win the clubs player of the month for January after scoring goals against Derby County and Exeter City as well as the final game in December against Middlesbrough.

 On the opening day of the 2021-22 season against Charlton Athletic, he would suffer a nasty head injury following a collision after Paterson cleared a certain goal.

+Following promotion back to the EFL Championship Paterson was offered a new contract to stay at the club which was signed on the 8 June 2023.
+On 9 February, manager Danny Röhl, confirmed that Paterson was facing an extended spell on the sidelines after undergoing surgery on a recent knee injury.
+On 17 May 2024, Wednesday exercised their option to keep Paterson another year.

+He won the clubs player of the month for February 2025, after scoring goals against West Bromwich Albion and Sunderland.
+He was offered a new contract following the end of the 2024–25 season.

+Milton Keynes Dons

+On 28 July 2025, Paterson signed for League Two club Milton Keynes Dons.
+He made his debut for the club on 2 August 2025, the opening day of the 2025–26 season, in a 0-0 home draw with Oldham Athletic.
+He scored his first goal for the club in the following game, against Barrow, scoring the second goal in a 2–0 away win.

 International career

 Paterson earned caps at both under-18 and under-19 level in 2012 before establishing himself as a regular in Scotland under-21 squads.

 On 10 November 2014, manager Gordon Strachan called Paterson into the senior Scottish squad for the first time after Phil Bardsley pulled out of the squad injured, ahead of a European qualifier against the Republic of Ireland and a friendly against England.
 He made his senior debut for Scotland on 29 May 2016 in a 1–0 friendly defeat against Italy.
+Paterson made 17 appearances for Scotland between 2016 and 2020, with his most recent cap coming in the UEFA Euro 2020 qualifying play-offs against Serbia.